Edward A. Perry

-Edward Aylesworth Perry (March 15, 1831 – October 15, 1889) was a general under Robert E. Lee during the American Civil War and the 14th Governor of Florida.
+Edward Aylesworth Perry (March 15, 1831 – October 15, 1889) was a Confederate general who was primarily known for serving under Robert E. Lee during the American Civil War and also later became the 14th Governor of Florida.

 Early life

 He was a descendant of Arthur Perry, one of the earliest settlers of New England.
 His parents were farmers, Asa and Philura Perry, and he was the fourth of five children.

-Born in Richmond, Massachusetts, briefly attended Yale University, and moved to Greenville, Alabama in 1853.
+Born in Richmond, Massachusetts, Perry briefly attended Yale University before moving to Greenville, Alabama in 1853.
 In Alabama, he taught and studied law with Hilary Herbert, who later served as a colonel in the Confederate States Army, a U.S. congressman from Alabama, and Secretary of the Navy under President Grover Cleveland.
 Perry soon moved to Pensacola, Florida, and passed the bar exam.
 He served as a judge for Escambia County, Florida, from 1857 through 1861.
 He married Wathen Virginia Taylor of Greenville, Alabama, on February 1, 1859, the daughter of Hubbard Bonner Taylor and Marjorie Catherine Herbert Taylor, and a granddaughter of Dr. Hilary Herbert, one of the earliest settlers of Butler County, Alabama.
 Mrs. Perry was also a cousin of the Hilary A. Herbert, with whom he studied law in Alabama.

 American Civil War

 During the Civil War, Perry fought with distinction for the Confederacy, rising from the rank of private to brigadier general.
 In May 1861, he enlisted in the "Pensacola Rifle Rangers", which was later designated Company A of the 2nd Florida Infantry, and was elected as its captain.
 A year later, he was elected colonel of the regiment.

 In June 1862, he was wounded during the fight at Glendale during the Peninsula Campaign and furloughed.
 On August 28, 1862, Perry was appointed as a brigadier general in the Provisional Army of the Confederacy and returned to active duty the following year.
-He led an all-Florida brigade in the Army of Northern Virginia at the Battle of Chancellorsville, but was stricken with typhoid fever and missed the Gettysburg Campaign, where Col. David Lang commanded Perry's Brigade.
+He led an all-Florida brigade in the Army of Northern Virginia at the Battle of Chancellorsville, but was stricken with typhoid fever and missed the Gettysburg campaign, where Col. David Lang commanded Perry's Brigade.

 Perry returned to the Army of Northern Virginia to command his brigade for the Bristoe Campaign in the fall of 1863.
 He was severely wounded in the fighting at the Wilderness on May 6, 1864.
 He briefly returned to the trenches during the Siege of Petersburg, but had not recovered sufficiently for active duty.
 Hence, he was sent to Alabama for the duration of the war, serving on reserve duty in the Confederate Invalid Corps.